Migration

 What changes with computer use agents

-- ●Agents SEE the screen like a human.
-They move the mouse, click, type, and read the result.
+• Agents see the screen and act like a human: they move the mouse, click, type, and read the result.
+They do not depend on brittle selectors.

-- ●They work across any app, including legacy systems, Citrix virtual desktops, and complex web applications where traditional RPA struggles.
+• Agents work across any application including legacy systems, browser-based portals, Citrix environments, and virtualized desktops where traditional RPA struggles.

 How to move without the risk